PeterRoschke/WhisperDictation/README.md

 ## Features

-- Start/stop dictation using the status bar button or commands
+- Start/stop dictation using the status bar button or keyboard shortcut
-- Transcribe speech to text in real-time
+- Transcribe speech to text using OpenAI's Whisper model
 - Support for multiple languages
+- Automatic microphone selection and configuration
-- Configurable OpenAI API key with easy update option
+- Configurable OpenAI API key with secure storage
 - Automatic handling of expired or invalid API keys
+- Debug recordings saved for troubleshooting

 ## Requirements

 - An OpenAI API key
 - A working microphone
-- A modern browser-based environment (VS Code/Cursor)
+- Windows OS (MacOS and Linux support planned)

 ## Extension Settings

 This extension contributes the following settings:

 - `whipserdictation.language`: Language code for transcription (e.g., 'en' for English)
+- `whipserdictation.audioDevice`: Selected audio input device (configured through UI)

 ## Usage

 1. Set your OpenAI API key:

    - When first using the extension, you'll be prompted to enter your API key
    - You can update your API key anytime using the "Whisper Dictation: Update OpenAI API Key" command
+   - Your API key is stored securely in the system's credential store
    - If your API key becomes invalid or expires, you'll be prompted to enter a new one

+2. Configure your microphone:

+   - Click the microphone icon in the status bar or use the "Whisper Dictation: Select Audio Device" command
+   - Choose your preferred microphone from the list
+   - The selection will be saved for future use

+3. Start dictating:

-2. Click the microphone icon in the status bar to start dictation
+   - Click the microphone icon in the status bar or use Ctrl+Insert to start recording
-3. Allow microphone access when prompted
+   - The icon will change to indicate recording is in progress
-4. Speak clearly into your microphone
+   - Speak clearly into your microphone
-5. Click the microphone icon again to stop recording and transcribe
+   - Click the icon again or use the same shortcut to stop recording

+4. Using the transcription:
+   - For chat windows and composers in Cursor: Text will be automatically pasted
+   - For other windows or applications: The text is automatically copied to your clipboard
+   - Simply press Ctrl+V (or Cmd+V on Mac) to paste the transcribed text anywhere
+   - A copy of the transcription is also saved in the DictationAudio folder for reference

 ## Available Commands

-- "Whisper Dictation: Start Dictation" - Start recording (also available via status bar)
+- "Whisper Dictation: Start Dictation" - Start/stop recording (Ctrl+Insert)
 - "Whisper Dictation: Stop Dictation" - Stop recording and transcribe
 - "Whisper Dictation: Update OpenAI API Key" - Update your OpenAI API key
 - "Whisper Dictation: Select Audio Device" - Choose your input device